 Biblical Green Pastures

-Just like where you live, there are certain times of year when it rains often and there are times when it’s a bit dry.
+Just like where you live, there are certain times of year when it rains often and there are times when it is a bit dry.
 Psalm 23:2 is referring to those dry seasons, not just in the environment but in our lives.

 In Israel, Pastor Vander Laan explains that the west wind blows its humidity against the hillsides where it condenses on the cool rocks at night.
 That little bit of moisture (along with the meager 23 inches of rain Jerusalem gets each year) is just enough to grow those little sprigs of grass.

 If you step back from the scene after it rains, you will see those sprigs of grass on some areas of the hillsides facing the wind.
-These are the green pastures the Bible talks about.
+These are the green pastures in the psalm.
 The photo here shows the grass during the rainy season, but you can imagine how sparse it gets in the dry season.

-Take another look at the photo and you’ll see dirt paths crossing the hillsides.
-These paths are where the shepherd allows his or her sheep to graze on those little sprigs, and they are spaced just far enough apart so the sheep can both reach into the middle to get a mouthful of grassy goodness.
+Take another look at the photo and you will see dirt paths crossing the hillsides.
+These paths are where the shepherd allows his or her sheep to graze on those little sprigs, and they are spaced just far enough apart that the sheep can reach into the middle to get a mouthful of grassy goodness.

-It’s not a lot of grass.
+It is not a lot of grass.
 Just little sprigs.
-But it’s enough to take a bite then walk a little farther and take another bite.
+But it is enough to take a bite then walk a little farther and take another bite.
 The shepherd leads the sheep through the sprigs until each sheep has had a chance to eat.
-It’s not a lot of grass sometimes, but it’s enough for today’s meal.
+It is not a lot of grass sometimes, but it is enough for today’s meal.

 The Shepherd Meets Our Needs

 This is how God shepherds us.
-He doesn’t lead us to lush green cattle pastures where we have everything in abundance.
+He does not always lead us to lush green cattle pastures where we have everything in abundance.
 No, God leads us along the right paths through the little sprigs giving us just enough for today.
-Tomorrow, He will lead us along other paths to supply our daily need.
-Some days He may bless us with a lot of sprigs, and other days there may only be a little.
+Tomorrow, He will lead us along other paths to supply our daily needs.
+Some days, He may bless us with a lot of sprigs, and other days there may only be a little.
 But, there will always be enough for what we need.